 You may find it helpful to keep track of your child’s side effects so you are prepared to discuss any changes with the health care team.
 Learn more about why tracking side effects is helpful.

-Sometimes, physical side effects can last after treatment ends.
+Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of your child’s care.
 Learn more by reading the Follow-up Care section of this guide or talking with your child’s doctor.

 Coping with emotional and social effects

 Your family can have emotional and social effects after a CNS tumor diagnosis.
-This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
+This may include dealing with a variety of emotions, such as anxiety or anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.